Circular flow of income: The state of equilibrium

 The effects of disequilibrium vary according to which of the above equations they belong to.

 If S + T + M > I + G + X the levels of income, output, expenditure and employment will fall causing a recession or contraction in the overall economic activity.
 But if S + T + M < I + G + X the levels of income, output, expenditure and employment will rise causing a boom or expansion in economic activity.

 To manage this problem, if disequilibrium were to occur in the five sector circular flow of income model, changes in expenditure and output will lead to equilibrium being regained.
 An example of this is if:

 S + T + M > I + G + X the levels of income, expenditure and output will fall causing a contraction or recession in the overall economic activity.
 As the income falls households will cut down on all leakages such as saving, they will also pay less in taxation and with a lower income they will spend less on imports.
 This will lead to a fall in the leakages until they equal the injections and a lower level of equilibrium will be the result.

 The other equation of disequilibrium, if S + T + M < I + G + X in the five sector model the levels of income, expenditure and output will greatly rise causing a boom in economic activity.
 As the households income increases there will be a higher opportunity to save therefore saving in the financial sector will increase, taxation for the higher threshold will increase and they will be able to spend more on imports.
 In this case when the leakages increase the situation will be a higher level of equilibrium.

-Significance of study of circular flow of income
+Significance of the study of the circular flow of income

 The circular flow of income is significant in four areas: